-Hungry locals and visitors know that Richmond offers a hot and heaping buffet of great-value food courts.
-From the polished and expansive options at Aberdeen Centre and CF Richmond Centre to the fancy-free, hawker-style counters at Parker Place and President Plaza, you could easily spend a few days enjoying your favourite dishes here.
+Hungry locals and visitors know that Richmond offers a hot and heaping buffet of authentic great-value food courts.
+From the polished and expansive options at Aberdeen Centre and CF Richmond Centre to the hawker-style counters at Parker Place and President Plaza, you could easily spend a few days discovering great dishes here.

 But if you’re still searching, why not unfurl your restless appetite at Yaohan Centre?
-A five-minute walk from the Aberdeen Canada Line Station, one of the city’s oldest Asian malls has a chatty food court with a kaleidoscopic array of counters.
+A five-minute walk from Aberdeen Canada Line Station, the chatty food court here has a kaleidoscopic array of counters.
 From Chinese to Korean to Malaysian dishes, the trick is to gather several shareable plates and dive in with a few friends at your table.
-Read on for details on some of the enticing stands we found on our recent visit.

 Golden Rice Bowl (and the stands flanking it on either side) offers 20 or so trays of glistening, fresh-prepared choices ranging from pepper beef to deep-fried tofu to panko-crusted fish.

 Don’t miss: the wallet-friendly combos, which are a good option if you’re in a hurry and you only have time to order from one of the counters at Yaohan Centre.
-Golden Rice Bowl’s heaping combos also come with a cup of Chinese tea.
+Golden Rice Bowl’s heaping combos also come with a cup of Chinese tea or soup.

 A tasty combo at Golden Rice Bowl. | Photo: John Lee

 The juicy Hainanese chicken and rice set meal is popular at Curry House—just look for the green-hued stand with the jaunty-looking rooster sign.
-But Malaysian curry fans also love the hearty, nicely spiced meat curries here: the beef version is a rich, tasty top-seller that’s an ideal fortifier on chilly winter days.
-Need something to mop up your leftover curry sauce?
-Nip across to Wah Yuen Noodle House for a slightly salty $2 Chinese doughnut; it’s the perfect sauce sponge.
+But Malaysian curry fans also love the hearty, nicely spiced meat curries here: the beef brisket version is a rich, tasty top-seller that is an ideal fortifier on chilly winter days.

-Don’t miss: the spicy laksa is a deliciously brothy bowl of chicken and fried tofu chunks swimming with noodles and crunchy beansprouts—a great way to clear your cold-season sinuses.
+Don’t miss: the spicy laksa is a deliciously brothy bowl of chicken and fried tofu chunks swimming with noodles and crunchy beansprouts.
 Topped with half a boiled egg, it’s a standout dish at Yaohan Centre.

 Delicious laksa from Curry House. | Photo: John Lee